tachiyomiorg/website/src/forks/TachiyomiEH.md

 ## Introduction
 **[TachiyomiEH](https://github.com/NerdNumber9/TachiyomiEH)** is a fork based off of **[Tachiyomi](https://github.com/inorichi/tachiyomi)** maintained by **[NerdNumber9](https://github.com/NerdNumber9)**.

-This fork is a free and open source hentai reader.
+This fork adds features that enhances the hentai experience with integrations to popular sevices such as E-Hentai, nHentai and more.

 <img :src="$withBase('/assets/media/fork-EH-banner.png')"/>

 ## Features
 ::: aside
-For full list of features, visit the GitHub page.
+For a full list of features, visit the GitHub page.
 :::

 - **Sync your favorites with your EHentai/ExHentai account**